NRLParticipation/NRL-Cookbook/docs/administrators/grant-writing.md

 ---

-## Low complexity: grant writing coach prompt
+## Low complexity: Grant Writing Coach Prompt

 Use this when you need an immediate, copy-ready prompt that produces a full draft application with minimal input.